August Willich: Early life and career

 In London, Willich became an associate of the French revolutionary and political exile Emmanuel Barthélemy.
 According to Wilhelm Liebknecht, Willich and Barthélemy plotted to kill Karl Marx for being too conservative.
 Willich publicly insulted Marx and challenged him to a duel, which Marx refused to fight.
 Instead Willich was challenged by a young associate of Marx, Konrad Schramm.
 The pistol duel was fought in Belgium with Barthélemy acting as Willich's second; (Note: Willich was much more active as a revolutionary and advocated more action to disturb the peace and actively revolt against the upper classes.
 He considered Marx a traitor because Marx was enjoying a very comfortable life in academia in England, much like a "bourgeois", while Willich had left the class he was born into and became a working man.)
 Schramm was wounded but survived the encounter.
 Barthélemy was hanged in London in 1855 after shooting and killing his employer and another man.

 Coming to the United States in 1853, Willich first found employment at his trade in the Brooklyn Navy Yard.
 Here his attainments in mathematics and other scientific studies were soon discovered, and he found more congenial work in the coastal survey.
-In 1858, he was induced to go to Cincinnati as editor of the German Republican, a German-language free labor newspaper, which he continued until the opening of the Civil War in 1861.
+In 1858, he was induced to go to Cincinnati as editor of the Cincinnati Republikaner, a German-language free labor newspaper, which he continued until the opening of the Civil War in 1861.
 Willich became known as one of the "Ohio Hegelians" (followers of German philosopher Georg Wilhelm Friedrich Hegel), along with John Bernhard Stallo, Moncure Daniel Conway, and Peter Kaufmann.
+Also, in 1853, Willich prompted the establishment of the Milwaukee Turners.